 $result = $cache->call('gethostbyaddr', $ip);

-It is also possible to create a memoized wrapper for a method or function that can be called later:
+It's also possible to create a memoized wrapper around a method or function, which can then be called later:

 Expiration & Invalidation

-The validity of the data is set at the time of saving using the third parameter of the methodsave()
+Data validity is set at the time of saving, typically using the third parameter of thesave()

 $cache->save($key, $value, [$cache::Expire => '20 minutes',]);